The Community Church of Chapel Hill Unitarian Universalist

 OTHER RECYCLING AND DONATING INFORMATION

-• Eyeglasses: Prescription and nonprescription glasses, broken or not, including sunglasses, can be taken to eyecare services including Pearle Vision and Lens Crafters.
+• Eyeglasses: Prescription and nonprescription glasses, broken or not, including sunglasses, can be taken to eyecare services including Pearle Vision and Walmart's eye department.

 • Cell phones: Phones with or without chargers are accepted at Durham Crisis Response Center